Symbolic of our heritage and history, 'Jamaica culture', as I shall call it, was fashioned around the mixture and influences of our many peoples.

-The Jamaican art movement goes back to the early part of the century.
-Today, many Jamaican artists are internationally acclaimed.
+The Jamaican art movement, another rich aspect of Jamaican culture, goes back to the early part of the century.
+And today, many Jamaican artists have earned international acclaim.

 Among these are the late Edna Manley, who emerged as a visionary mother of art in Jamaica.

-We cannot speak objectively of Jamaica's culture however without mentioning famous names such as Louise Bennett-Coverly, Basil Watson, Cecil Baugh, Robert Nesta "Bob" Marley, Rex Nettleford et al.
+But we cannot speak objectively of Jamaica's culture however without mentioning famous names such as...

-All of whom have made significant impact on our very own Jamaica culture.
+All of whom have made significant impact on the culture of Jamaica.

 And so I tell you, if I tried to provide you all the information on Jamaican culture on this page, you would still be reading by this time tomorrow!